Skip to main content

 Rúgbrauð (Dark Rye Bread)

-Rúgbrauð is a dark rye bread traditionally baked in geothermal hot springs or ovens.
-It has a dense, moist texture and a slightly sweet flavor.
-Rúgbrauð is a staple in Icelandic cuisine and is often served with butter, smoked salmon, or other toppings.
-It can be found in most supermarkets and bakeries.
+Rúgbrauð is a dark rye bread, traditionally baked using the heat of geothermal hot springs or in an oven.
+It's dense and moist with a slight sweetness.
+A staple of Icelandic cooking, it's often served with butter, smoked salmon, or other toppings, and you'll find it in most supermarkets and bakeries.

 Kleinur (Twisted Doughnuts)